quantummoose/quantummoose.github.io/about.md

 <!--{% marginfigure 'mf-fig-1' 'assets/img/brainpaper.png' 'My brain, taken from a neuroimaging course.' %}
 -->

-Blog of Dominic Mussack, graduate student in psychology, researching human motivation and decision making.
+I am Dominic Mussack, a researcher in computational cognitive science, mathematical psychology, and data science.
+This blog is for general topics I find interesting, usually at the intersection of those fields.

 My homepage is [here](http://mussack.github.io).